webtactics/jamestaylorsolicitor.com.au/legal-services/traffic-and-driving-offences.md

 ## Whether you are facing charges for drink driving, driving with illicit drugs in your system, dangerous driving, dangerous/negligent driving, causing grievous bodily harm/death, speeding, negligent driving or other traffic offences, James Taylor Solicitor can provide expert guidance and representation. ##

-He understands the potential consequences of traffic offences and works diligently to protect your rights and minimise impact, as much as possible, on your life.
-We understands that your driver’s licence is very important and that going without a licence for any period of time can be very difficult.
+We understand the potential consequences of traffic offences and works diligently to protect your rights and minimise impact, as much as possible, on your life.
+We also know that your driver’s licence is very important and that going without a licence for any period of time can be very difficult.

 **James Taylor Solicitor regularly appears for clients in appeals for Licence Suspensions and Cancellations.**